microsoft/vscode-powerquery/README.md

-# Power Query SDK for VS Code
+# Power Query language service for VS Code

-Provides a language service for the [Power Query / M formula language](https://powerquery.microsoft.com/), and (eventually) feature parity with the [Power Query SDK for Visual Studio](https://marketplace.visualstudio.com/items?itemName=Dakahn.PowerQuerySDK).
+Provides a language service for the [Power Query / M formula language](https://powerquery.microsoft.com/).

 ## How to build